Kaadhale Nimmadhi: Plot

 Kavitha, who is part of a large family, is to be married to Chandramohan, a lawyer.
-Kavita was playing with a little girl while Chandru is seen capturing photos of statues.
+Once as Kavita is playing with a little girl, Chandru is seen capturing photos of statues.
 Kavitha's brother (Nassar), who wrongly assumes both of them to be in love with each other, starts hitting Chandru.
-The whole family suspects Kavitha for falling in love and refuses to believe her explanation.
+The whole family suspects Kavitha of falling in love and refuses to believe her explanation.

-When Kavitha disappears from home, her family assumes Chandru of abducting her and gets him arrested.
+When Kavitha disappears from home, her family assumes Chandru abducted her and gets him arrested.
 Chandramohan fights on behalf of Chandru with Kavitha revealing the actual reason.
 Chandramohan advises Kavitha's family to get her married to Chandru, to which they accept.